jaimeiniesta/metainspector/README.md

     page.meta['keywords']    # meta keywords, as string
     page.meta['description'] # meta description, as string
-    page.description         # returns the meta description, or the first long paragraph if no meta description is found page.image               # Most relevant image, if defined with the og:image or twitter:image metatags.
-Fallback to the first page.images array element page.images              # array of strings, with every img found on the page as an absolute URL page.feed                # Get rss or atom links in meta data fields as array page.charset             # UTF-8
+    page.description         # returns the meta description, or the first long paragraph if no meta description is found page.images              # enumerable collection, with every img found on the page as an absolute URL page.images.best         # Most relevant image, if defined with the og:image or twitter:image metatags.
+Fallback to the first page.images array element page.images.favicon      # absolute URL to the favicon page.feed                # Get rss or atom links in meta data fields as array page.charset             # UTF-8
-    page.content_type        # content-type returned by the server when the url was requested page.favicon             # absolute URL to the favicon
+    page.content_type        # content-type returned by the server when the url was requested

 ## Meta tags